bringhurst/ib2slurm/README.md

 ib2slurm 0.1
 ============

-A script that attempts to generate a slurm style topology.conf(5) file using infiniband network discovery services.
+A program that attempts to generate a slurm style topology.conf(5) file using infiniband network discovery services.

 Usage